nheron/droolsonboarding/gettingStarted/lesson_3.md

 ## Accumulating

 In the previous section, we collect data.
-There is an "from accumulate" that allows us to sum data in one command.
+There is a "from accumulate" that allows us to sum data in one command.
 the "from collect" instruction takes 5 parameters :
 1\) a fact constraint expression
 2\) an init condition